txx4986/Subset-Selection-and-Shrinkage-Methods-in-Regression/README.md

 4. Numerical Simulations to compare the performance of the various subset selection and shrinkage methods on different cases
 5. Applying the various subset selection and shrinkage methods to the Ozone Interaction Dataset

 Our research was documented using LaTeX and a video presentation was recorded to share about our research.
-The group research project was awarded a first-class mark.
+The group research project was awarded distinction.